Korean Demilitarized Zone: History

-The 38th parallel north—which divides the Korean Peninsula roughly in half—was the original boundary between the United States and Soviet Union's short-lived administration areas of Korea at the end of World War II.
-Upon the creation of the North Korea (formally the Democratic People's Republic of Korea or DPRK) and South Korea (formally the Republic of Korea or ROK) in 1948, it became a de facto international border and one of the most tense fronts in the Cold War.
+The 38th parallel north — which divides the Korean Peninsula roughly in half — was the original boundary between the United States and Soviet Union's short-lived administration areas of Korea at the end of World War II.
+Upon the creation of North Korea (formally the Democratic People's Republic of Korea or DPRK) and South Korea (formally the Republic of Korea or ROK) in 1948, it became a de facto international border and one of the tensest fronts in the Cold War.

 Both the North and the South remained dependent on their sponsor states from 1948 to the outbreak of the Korean War.
 That conflict, which claimed over three million lives and divided the Korean Peninsula along ideological lines, commenced on 25 June 1950, with a full-front DPRK invasion across the 38th parallel, and ended in 1953 after international intervention pushed the front of the war back to near the 38th parallel.

 In the Armistice Agreement of 27 July 1953, the DMZ was created as each side agreed to move their troops back 2000 m from the front line, creating a buffer zone 4 km wide.
 The Military Demarcation Line (MDL) goes through the center of the DMZ and indicates where the front was when the agreement was signed.

 Owing to this theoretical stalemate, and genuine hostility between the North and the South, large numbers of troops are stationed along both sides of the line, each side guarding against potential aggression from the other side, even years after its establishment.
 The armistice agreement explains exactly how many military personnel and what kind of weapons are allowed in the DMZ.
 Soldiers from both sides may patrol inside the DMZ, but they may not cross the MDL.
 Sporadic outbreaks of violence in and around the border have killed over 500 South Korean soldiers, 50 American soldiers and 250 North Korean soldiers along the DMZ between 1953 and 1999.

-Daeseong-dong (also written Tae Sung Dong and known as "Freedom Village"), in South Korea, and Kijŏng-dong (also known as the "Peace Village"), in North Korea, are the only settlements allowed by the armistice committee to remain within the boundaries of the DMZ.
+Daeseong-dong (also Tae Sung Dong, "Freedom Village") in South Korea, and Kijŏng-dong (also known as the "Peace Village"), in North Korea, are the only settlements allowed by the armistice committee to remain within the boundaries of the DMZ.
 Residents of Tae Sung Dong are governed and protected by the United Nations Command and are generally required to spend at least 240 nights per year in the village to maintain their residency.
 In 2008, the village had a population of 218 people.
 The villagers of Tae Sung Dong are direct descendants of people who owned the land before the 1950–53 Korean War.

 To continue to deter North Korean incursion, in 2014 the United States government exempted the Korean DMZ from its pledge to eliminate anti-personnel landmines.
 On 1 October 2018, however, a 20-day process began to remove landmines from both sides of the DMZ.